 Despite its idyllic name, Elysian Park has had one of L.A.’s more chaotic histories.
-Once less evocatively known as Rock Quarry Hills, the area has been the site of the city’s first Jewish cemetery, a never-built neighborhood inspired by Greek myth, a WWII armory, and the so-called Battle of Chavez Ravine, in which Mexican American residents were evicted in the 1950s to make way for a stillborn housing project, then for Dodger Stadium.
+Once less evocatively known as Stone Quarry Hills, the area has been the site of the city’s first Jewish cemetery (as well as a Catholic one); a never-built neighborhood inspired by Greek myth; a World War II armory; and the so-called Battle of Chavez Ravine, in which Mexican American residents were evicted in the 1950s to make way for a stillborn housing project, then for Dodger Stadium.
 In the midst of all this, the LAPD opened a pistol range here in 1925.
 Ten years later, it had become the Los Angeles Police Academy.
-Solano Canyon’s Park Row was thus renamed Academy Road as it leads to the Academy’s entrance.
+Solano Canyon’s Park Row was thus renamed Academy Road since it leads to the Academy’s entrance.